anushkasaxena27/ShopIT/README.md

 * The database is connected using SQLite3 module of python

 ## How to run the app
+* Clone the repository to your local machine
 * Open terminal/console
 * To install StreamLit type
 ```